-According to "An Appendix To The History Of Scotland", 1721
+"An Appendix To The History Of Scotland", 1721

-{With certain annotations drawn from a myriad of sources.}
+{With certain annotations ~ drawn from

 The charts that are presented on this page are derived from a treatise titled: The Geneologie Of All The Kings Of Scotland by George Buchanan, the author of the History Of Scotland and An Appendix To The History Of Scotland, in which the aforesaid treatise on genealogy was included.